sematext/docs/docs/integration/mongodb.md

 ## Troubleshooting

-If you are having issues with Sematext Monitoring, i.e. not seeing Apache metrics, see [How do I create the diagnostics package](/monitoring/spm-faq/#how-do-i-create-the-diagnostics-package).
+If you are having issues with Sematext Monitoring, i.e. not seeing MongoDB metrics, see [How do I create the diagnostics package](/monitoring/spm-faq/#how-do-i-create-the-diagnostics-package).

 For more troubleshooting information please look at [Troubleshooting](/monitoring/spm-faq/#troubleshooting) section.